hcng10/SG-APP/README.md

-# SG-APP: Mobile health for POC testing with multiplexed immunoassay
+# SG-APP: Mobile health for point-of-care (POC) testing with multiplexed immunoassay

 This software project is/will be composed of the following 3 stages (S):